Choosing the Right Surveying Data Collectors: Top Models Reviewed

 GIS Data Collection

 For most GIS professionals, the Carlson RT5 Data Collector is the best option on this list.
 It has the storage and processing power to handle the biggest surveying challenges.
-A version of the Trimble TDC6 designed for GIS use is also available.
+The advanced GNSS point-averaging feature also makes it one of the top surveying data-collector models for surveyors handling BIM tasks.

 Remote Fieldwork